 The SBA is offering low-interest federal disaster loans for working capital to California small businesses suffering substantial economic injury as a result of the Coronavirus.
-Eligibility for Economic Injury Disaster Loans is based on the financial impact of the Coronavirus.
 The interest rate is 3.75 percent for small businesses.
 The interest rate for private non-profit organizations is 2.75 percent.
 SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.

 California Infrastructure and Economic Development Bank (IBANK)

 IBANK has a Small Business Loan Guarantee Program for loans up to $1 million and a JumpStart micro lending program for loans up to $10,000 with accommodations for disasters.

 The California Treasurer’s Office has a small business loan program with special disaster assistance that is used extensively by the CDFI community.